 While at AU, students will be billed according to the tuition and fee schedule published by the University.

-Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
-Students are responsible for all personal expenses including housing and transportation
+Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program, as well as all personal expenses including housing and transportation.

 Students must find their own accommodations in Kyoto and may be permitted to stay in the Ritsumeikan International House for a short period until they secure housing.
 The International Relations Office can offer some guidance and support for students seeking assistance with the housing search.